heckman/photos-server/README.md

 - The 'sad mac' icon was created for Apple Inc. by Susan Kare (<https://kareprints.com>).
-  I hand-crafted the SVG code.
+  I hand-crafted the SVG which is embedded in the source code for the response handler.